 The discount is available on 1, 2, and 3-day park tickets, as well as Disneyland Passes (annual passes).
 So if you're planning more than one trip - or a longer stay - it's worth doing the maths on whether an annual pass might actually work out cheaper.

-Go to the Disneyland Paris website for discounted tickets >
+Go to the Disneyland Paris website for discounted disabled tickets >

-The Priority Card - What It Is and How to Get It
+The Disneyland Paris Priority Card - What It Is and How to Get It

 Don't miss out on the latest Walt Disney World package offers for Brits ↓